-- CSM CSM stands for Cardiff Met's Cardiff School of Management which is based at the Llandaff campus and is where all management courses are taught. - CSAD CSAD stands for Cardiff Met's Cardiff School of Art and Design which is based at the Llandaff campus and is where all art and design courses are taught. - CSE CSE stands for Cardiff Met's Cardiff School of Education which is based at the Cyncoed campus and is where all education courses are taught. - CSS CSS stands for Cardiff Met's Cardiff School of Sport which is based at the Cyncoed campus and is where all sport courses are taught. - CSHS CSHS stands for Cardiff Met's Cardiff School of Health Sciences which is based at the Llandaff campus and is where all health science courses are taught.
+CSM - CSM stands for Cardiff Met's Cardiff School of Management which is based at the Llandaff campus and is where all management courses are taught.

+CSAD - CSAD stands for Cardiff Met's Cardiff School of Art and Design which is based at the Llandaff campus and is where all art and design courses are taught.

+CSESP - CSESP stands for Cardiff Met's Cardiff School of Education and Social Policy which is based at the Cyncoed campus and is where all education courses are taught.

+CSSHS - CSSHS stands for Cardiff Met's Cardiff School of Sport and Health Sciences which is based at the Cyncoed campus and is where all sport courses are taught.

+CST - CST stands for Cardiff Met's Cardiff School of Technologies which is based within the CSM building on the Llandaff campus and is where all the technology related courses are taught.